Introduction

 8. Handling Nulls and Default Values

-Challenge: Differences in how nulls and default values are managed can result in unexpected behaviors.
+Challenge: Differences in how nulls and default values are handled can lead to unexpected behavior.

 Solution: Assess how both Oracle and SQL Server handle nulls and default values.
 Update your schema and data accordingly to avoid issues with data retrieval and integrity.